Agarciafernandez/DOA-tracking/Readme.txt

-This repository contains the Matlab implementations of the (sigma-point) iterated posterior linearisation filter (IPLF) with direction-of-arrival (DOA) measurements with von Mises-Fisher distribution [1] and Kent distribution [2].

-The DOA measurement data for both filters can be chosen to be Kent or Gaussian distributed.
+This repository contains the Matlab implementations of the (sigma-point) iterated posterior linearisation filter (IPLF) with direction-of-arrival (DOA) measurements.
+The filter consisders von Mises-Fisher DOA measurements [1] and Kent DOA measurements [2].
+The filters obtain a Gaussian approximation of the posterior based on iterated statistical linear regressions in the update step.
+In the code, the DOA measurement data for both filters can be chosen to be Kent or Gaussian distributed.

 This repository makes use of the 3D-Directional-SSV package to sample the Kent distribution: